-My interest in martial arts came gradually and haphazrdly.
-Perhaps that's because I'm big at 6'3" or that my interest in science was greater and took precedence.
-I was a competitive swimmer from 7 yrs old up through high school and the 2-5 hours of training for that each day tended to make my interest in adding more physical activity not a priority.
-In college, I enjoyed training in karate.
-After college, that came to an end as I was consumed by graduate school and my science career was the priority though I did keep active with cycling and windsurfing.
+My interest in martial arts came gradually and haphazardly.
+I grew up in a family of competitive swimmers.
+Beginning at seven and continuing through high school, my life included training 2-5 hours of swimming daily.
+This tended to make my interest in adding more physical activity, not a priority.
+In college, I enjoyed training in karate as my first formal introduction to Japanese martial arts.
+After college, that training came to an end as I moved to Boston for graduate school.
+My science career was the priority though I did keep active with cycling and windsurfing when possible.

 It wasn’t till 1992 that I really found myself looking for something to occupy my free time after moving to Charlottesville for a postdoctoral fellowship in neuroscience at the University of Virginia.
 I saw an article in the local newspaper about a local aikido school.
 I had become slightly aware of aikido a few years earlier while attending a summer intensive at the Santa Fe Institute for Complex Systems.
 This newspaper article was the beginning of my love affair with aikido that has lasted for 30 years.
 I began training at Blue Ridge Ki Aikido in January 1993 under Jonathan Doner Sensei who was then a senior black belt student of George Simcox Shihan, chief instructor of Virginia Ki Society.
 Within a few years, I was teaching beginning aikido classes including a course at the University of Virginia.
 After years of daily training and a successful 2-hour test for a 1st-degree black belt (preceded by over 3 months of intensive preparation) under Simcox Shihan, I left for Houston in mid-1999.
 I have many fond memories of that time and friends that I will always cherish.